ossobv/nss-dns4only/README.rst

 your host.
 If do you have IPv6, you should not be looking at *nss-dns4only*.

-Problem: *instead of one DNS lookup, you're always doing two.*
+Problem: *instead of one DNS query, you're always doing two.*

 That means: